Vienna to Venice – The scenic way

 How to get from Vienna to Venice by train

-There are many, many ways to complete this journey.
+There are many, many ways to complete get from Vienna to Venice.
 Here are some scenic suggestions.

 By night train

-The daily EuroNight train takes almost 12 hours to complete the journey from Wien Westbahnhof station.
+The daily EuroNight train from Wien Westbahnhof takes almost 12 hours to complete the journey from Vienna to Venice.
 You’ll need to reserve a place, and the train offers second class only.
 There are many stops along the way – something to bear in mind if you’re a light sleeper.